Biel International Chess Festival (1st 1968, 50th 2017)

 http://www.nzz.ch/sport/fussball/schweizer-fussball-fc-biel-reicht-konkurs-ein-ld.87199 (June 2016, Football Club FC Biel, former national Swiss Football Champion, currently playing in the Challenge League, the second highest class, announces bankruptcy)

 http://www.wtatennis.com/news/article/5490840/title/wta-adds-biel-to-2017-schedule (Octagon and InfrontRingier Sports & Entertainment Switzerland are bringing the WTA (women) tennis tour to Biel / Bienne, with a new international indoor tournament to be staged in April each year starting in 2017, hopefully this is a good sign for the Chess Festival, too)

 This year follows the *50th Festival* at Biel, then again including a traditional Grandmaster Tournament, the jubilee edition of the Festival will be held from July, 22 to August, 2 in 2017.

 Afterwards, the future of the International Chess Festival is at risk, depending on the finances of city of Biel.
 To acquire sponsors, you have to be present.
-Contrary to Hans Suri and Olivier Breisacher, who were able to fill with enthusiasm regional media, the current director of the GM Tournament is living far away from Biel in France, he never ever played for the Schachklub Biel, and is rarely networking in the regional policies of the hosting city or publicly active in the local chess scene.
+Contrary to Hans Suri and Olivier Breisacher, who were able to fill with enthusiasm regional media, the current director of the GM Tournament is living far away from Biel in France (later in Luxembourg), he never ever played for the Schachklub Biel, and is rarely networking in the regional policies of the hosting city or publicly active in the local chess scene.